 Sorting, Patterns, Set Creation, and Counting

-These are all the base skills needs to start Math!
-The bonus of these is your kids get to practice that fine motor right along with these math games.
+These are all the base skills needed to start Math!
+The bonus of these is your kids get to practice their fine motor right along with these math games.

 Sorting seashells- sort by color, by shape, and by size.
 I encourage you to use actual seashells you find on the beach.
 If you can’t get to the beach the Dollar Tree has some great seashell options to go buy or order online!